galeone/tf-function-talk/slides/slides.md

 If you enjoyed this talk and you want to get informed of new articles published on the blog, or when the book is out, just leave your email to the subscribe page.
 -->

-> ## Hands-On Neural Networks with TensorFlow 2.0
+## Hands-On Neural Networks with TensorFlow 2.0
->
-> Understand TensorFlow, from static graph to eager execution, and design neural networks.

 ![book cover](images/cover.png)